 5. Choose the glossy or matte finish.
 I’ve owned both, and I like the glossy finish the best, as I feel like the glossy version doesn’t “bloom” as much as the matte version.
 (See below for explanation.)
 But it’s a personal preference, for sure.

-8. Consider the zipper version if you find slip-on boots to be annoying.
+8. Consider the zipper version (sold out everywhere, but similar here) if you find slip-on boots to be annoying.
 I love my boots, but I must admit that getting them off isn’t a picnic.
 It’s an impossible feat while holding a miniature dachshund, at least!
-The “Original Slim Zipper” boot makes the process easier, though.
-And don’t let the name fool you, as they aren’t any slimmer than the Originals.
+The “Original Slim Zipper” boot (sold out everywhere but similar here) makes the process easier, though.
+And don’t let the name fool you, as they aren’t any slimmer than the Hunter Originals.
 They have the same fit, but feature a hidden zipper along the outside.

 WOMEN’S vs. KIDS’